 In between Aghori Baba showed up and I had a rocking time with him.
 He worships Mother Samshan Tara and drinks whiskey by the bottle.
 He had a full time circus going and I was a key player, supplying his whiskey and paan.Under his inspiration Mata ka prasad , i.e. whiskey had become my all-time favorite prasad too.
 For the first time in my life I had witnessed Maa getting invoked in a way that used skulls and bones.
 In a way I feel Aghori Baba was instrumental in setting up my link with Maa Samshaan.
 I have noticed this one thing about Baba, no matter how dire the circumstance, even if there was no food to eat or whiskey to drink, and he was always like a child.
 I learnt progressing on the path requires effort and dedication, to say the least, but the easiest thing is to go astray, it does not matter what siddhis you may possess or how far one has progressed.

 I received my initiation in Yoga from Sadguru in 2011.
 For the very first time I had a glimpse into what a still mind is.
 In the sphere of the Dhayanalinga, the spiritual seed was sown and watered.
-The great Yogi touched me during a morning when people gathered in the Sadhana Hall there in the Coimbatore Ashram to start their day with the yoga routine for the day.
+The great Yogi touched me one morning when we had gathered in the Sadhana Hall there in the Coimbatore Ashram to start their day with the yoga routine.
 The memory of the touch (it was not a physical touch though) was overwhelming and left me weeping silently.
 His love had destroyed me completely.
 A spark of Sadguru will always be in me.
 My love for him is immense.
 I continue do my Isha practices (not all of them due the lack of time) and what they are doing to me cannot be actually put into words.
 I can only say that the field is getting ploughed and a cleansing happens daily with the practices.
 So why did I part ways with Isha?
 Let’s say my Mother Kali told me to do so.